Is Final Expense Insurance Worth It?

 What Is Final Expense Insurance?

-Final expense insurance isn't prepaid funeral coverage.
+Final expense insurance different from prepaid funeral coverage.
 Your beneficiaries must file a claim with the insurance company after you pass away to receive the death benefit.
 The insurer then pays out a lump sum that beneficiaries can use for any purpose, though most families use the funds for funeral-related costs.

 Final expense insurance works like other permanent life insurance policies.
 You apply for coverage and agree to a premium amount based on your age, health status and coverage amount selected.
 You then pay monthly or annual premiums to keep the coverage active.